mackelab/apt_icml/README.md

-# APT

-Code for the submission
+This repository contains code for the submission
-> Automatic Posterior Transformation for Likelihood-free Inference, submitted to ICML 2019.
+> Automatic Posterior Transformation for Likelihood-free Inference, ICML 2019.

-See jupyter notebooks in experiments/ for demos that recreate the central experiments of the paper.
+## APT is now part of DELFI
+This repository contains a 'frozen' version of APT as used for the 2019 ICML submission.
+It will not be updated with new features, bugfixes, or documentation improvements.

+Updates to the code and documentation, will continue at the publicly available [delfi](https://github.com/mackelab/delfi) package.
+Jupyter notebooks are included for demonstration purposes, including those reproducing the experiments in the paper.

-# Installation instruction
+## Installation instructions

 ```
 git clone https://github.com/aptalg/apt_icml.git
-cd code/apt
+cd aptalg
 python setup.py install --user
-cd code/snl_py3
-python setup.py install --user
 ```

-# Remark
-The package in code/apt builds on the publicly availablle [delfi](https://github.com/mackelab/delfi) package.
-The included package code/snl_py3 is a Python3 port of the publicly available [snl](https://github.com/gpapamak/snl) repository (originally written for Python 2).